ResursBank/ResursBank.github.io/docs/platform-plugins/woocommerce/zero-decimals-with-resurs-bank-in-woocommerce.md

 add_filter( 'woocommerce_price_trim_zeros', '__return_true' );
 ```

 With this code, 49.00 will be displayed as 49.
+This applies regardless of the currency.
+However, in currencies where
+smaller decimal values are significant—such as JPY (Japanese Yen) or IDR (Indonesian Rupiah), which use large numerical
+values—even small rounding differences can have a noticeable impact.
+Similarly, when comparing EUR with SEK, small
+decimal changes in EUR can translate into more significant rounding differences in SEK due to currency exchange rates.
-If your store only has whole-number prices and displays prices including
+If your store only has whole-number prices and displays prices including VAT, then only the VAT will appear with two
-VAT, then only the VAT will appear with two decimal places.
-This ensures accurate price and VAT calculations while
-eliminating unnecessary decimal points.
+decimal places.
+This ensures accurate price and VAT calculations while eliminating unnecessary decimal points.

 ## Example plugin implementation